- HOME

 Toray Industries has introduced career path worksheets as a human resource development tool designed to promote employee growth.
 These worksheets encourage employees to reflect on their past work experience and the level of skill required in their field, as well as facilitate career-related discussions through interviews with supervisors and subordinates.

 The career path worksheets were first introduced in fiscal 2020 for employees pursuing G-Course career paths in sales and corporate administration.
-In fiscal 2021, their use was extended to technical G-course employees and, as of March 2022, has been expanded to all G-Course employees.
+In fiscal 2021, their use was extended to technical G-Course employees and, as of March 2022, has been expanded to all G-Course employees.
+Since fiscal 2022, Toray Industries and some of its affiliated companies have expanded eligibility for the career path worksheet program.

 Development of Future Management Candidates for Toray Group

 Toray Group implements training in order to systematically develop future management candidates.
 Numerous employees who have undergone the training are already active in management positions.
-This training was not implemented in fiscal 2020, due to measures to prevent the spread of COVID-19.
-It was resumed in fiscal 2021 however, with the addition of thorough infection prevention measures.
+The Group holds Management Training for Executive Candidates, which was created as a new program in fiscal 2021 with the aim of developing senior management successors.

 Strategies for Developing Future Management Candidates